onmax/nimiq-developer-center-old/protocol/glossary.md

 ### **Supply**

 Based on the supply formula, the supply is the number of coins in the blockchain at any given moment.
-Nimiq 2.0 has a maximum supply of 21 Billion NIM.
+The blockchain has a maximum supply of 21 Billion NIM.

 ### **Tendermint**